 One town to definitely call in at is Cervantes.
 This is only 17km south of Jurien Bay and the Cervantes Lobster Shack is an interesting place for a quick visit to learn about how they fish for the lobster in this area, plus pick up some lunch in their brightly coloured outdoor seating area.

 You can also drive the inland Brand Highway (route 1), which is more accessible from the eastern suburbs of Perth.
 This takes you through towns such as Badgingarra along the way.

 If you don’t have a car then don’t worry, TransWA run a bus service to Jurien Bay from Perth.
+The bus drops you off at the Caltex petrol station in the town.
 This is a great budget option for solo travellers or backpackers who don’t have their own transport.